-Seawalls in the State of Florida are an essential component in the protection against flooding and erosion for your home.
+Seawall construction in the State of Florida is an essential component in the protection against flooding and seawall erosion.
 However, when seawall erosion starts, the potential for serious issues can quickly become a reality.
 It is paramount to have a soil remediation company properly inspect the eroded soil around seawalls and ensure all constructed elements of the seawall are intact and safe.

 Seawalls can withstand a lot of damage from coastal and ocean waters, but when water causes them to break down and erode, immediate repair is generally required.
 The cities in Florida that typically require seawall repair the most include: